krair/GeoWhitelist/README.md

 ### Slirp4netns port handler
 If running rootless, the Traefik container must be started with the `--net=slirp4netns:port_handler=slirp4netns` option.
 If this is not used, it will appear to Traefik (and hence the GeoWhitelist container) that all requests are coming from the local address `10.0.2.100`.
 [This GitHub question explains some of it](https://github.com/containers/podman/discussions/10472).

-Recently Podman 4.0 was released with a new network stack.
-I have yet to test this.
+### Pasta network backend

+As of Podman version [4.4.0](https://github.com/containers/podman/releases/tag/v4.4.0), a new network backend known as 'pasta' is now available which gives the correct originating address, and is more performant that the older Slirp4netns backend listed above.
+I highly recommend using it if you run your containers in a rootless environment.

 ### Pod-to-pod access